Wakesurfing

-Wakesurfing is a water sport in which a rider trails behind a boat, riding the boat's wake without being directly pulled by the boat.
+Wakesurfing is a water sport in which a person surfs the wake that is created by the boat.
+Wakesurfers ride without rope, they use it only to be pulled by the boat from the water.
 After getting up on the wake, typically by use of a tow rope, the wakesurfers will drop the rope, and ride the steep face below the wave's peak in a fashion reminiscent of surfing.
-Wakesurfers generally use special boards, designed specifically for wakes.
+Wakesurfers use special boards, designed specifically for this sport.

 History

-The origins of wakesurfing are somewhat disputed with multiple people and companies claiming to be at the genesis of the sport.
-Some claims have set the dates for the origins of boat-surfing or wake-surfing as far back as the 1920s.
-However, no credible evidence of this is available.
-Footage and print media from the 1950s and 1960s show ocean surfers actively riding surfboards behind motor boats.
-By the mid 60's numerous surfboard manufacturers laid claims to building wake specific boards.
+The origins of wakesurfing are a subject of contention, as various individuals and companies lay claim to its inception.
+Some assertions trace the roots of boat-surfing or wake-surfing back as far as the 1920s, but there is a lack of credible evidence to support these claims.
+Visual records and written media from the 1950s and 1960s depict surfers actively riding surfboards behind motorboats in ocean settings.
+During the mid-1960s, numerous surfboard manufacturers began asserting their involvement in crafting boards specifically designed for riding wakes.